 Silvana Ferrarin is grateful to be returning for a second season with the Colorado Crossroads Youth Orchestra, this time in the position of Music Director.
 Originally from Southern California, Ms. Ferrarin combines her love of performing and teaching in her career.
 In addition to working with the CCYO, she is a violist with the Colorado Springs Philharmonic Orchestra and a Distinguished Mentor of violin, viola, music theory, early childhood classes, and piano/keyboard studies at the Colorado Springs Conservatory.

 She received her Bachelor of Music in Music Education from the University of Miami, her Master of Music in Viola Performance & Suzuki Pedagogy from the Cleveland Institute of Music, and an Orchestral Certificate from the University of Denver before moving to Colorado Springs.
-During her studies she received her K-12 Music Teacher Licensure and Suzuki Violin Method Certification.
+During her studies she received her K-12 Music Teacher Licensure and Suzuki Violin Method training.

 In her free time Ms. Ferrarin enjoys hiking, reading, playing board games, and practicing!